Urgent ceremonies

 Reduction of the statutory waiting period - Waiver

-After a couple gives notice a statutory waiting period of either 29 or 71 days (depending on immigration status) must pass before they can marry or form a civil partnership .
-In exceptional circumstances, the General Register Office can authorise a reduction of this waiting period.
-This is typically granted when one of the parties or a key person in the ceremony is seriously ill, and the standard waiting period would present a problem.
+In exceptional circumstances, the General Register Office can waive the legal waiting period.
+This is typically granted when one of the parties or a key person in the ceremony is seriously ill, and the standard waiting period could cause an issue.

-You can apply for a waiver when you give notice or at any time during the waiting period.
-Please be aware that you will need to provide evidence to support your application, and there is no guarantee that a waiver will be granted.
+You can apply for a waiver either when you give notice or at any time during the waiting period.
+You'll need to provide evidence to support your application.
+A fee will be payable on application.
+Applying for a waiver does not guarantee it will be granted.

 Phone: 0345 60 80 198